-What is better for SEO?
-A blog hosted on subfolder or subdomain and why?
+What is better for SEO: A blog hosted on a subfolder or a subdomain – and why?

 Subdomains vs. Subfolders: What Google Says